 - insect repellent spray (depend on the season);

-Mooney Falls is the largest waterfall in Havasupai, it will require some exercises, caution and taking time to go down the cliff.
+Mooney Falls is the largest waterfall in Havasupai, It will require some exercises, practice caution and take time to go down the cliff.
 It’s a perfect spot to spend time picnicking, hanging out or even taking some photos of the waterfall into the stunning blue pool.

 Mooney Falls requires you to enter and climb down 2 rock tunnels, followed by chains, a few wooden ladders and metal handles that allow you to descend.

 When you reach the base you will be rewarded with a beautiful view of the Mooney Falls.